Free Wesleyan Church of Tonga: Schools

 The Free Wesleyan Church also runs 30% of the schools in Tonga.
 As in other schools, FWCT schools usually do not have class on Fridays, but instead use the day for school cleanup; all school facilities in Tonga are maintained by the students.
 School uniforms are the church's colors: royal blue and white.

 Leaders

 Current Leaders

 The current President of the Free Wesleyan Church is Rev. Dr. Tevita Koloa'ia Havea, the Secretary-General is Rev. Mr. 'Alifeleti 'Atiola.
 They both took their office in the 98th General Conference held in 2021.
 Dr. Havea also serves as the Royal Chaplain to His Majesty, King Tupou VI, and the Royal Family of Tonga.
 The ministers for each congregation, circuit and district are stationed by the President and confirmed by the General Conference, the latter of which is the highest decision-making body within the Free Wesleyan Church of Tonga.

 Listed below are those who are currently serving as Chairpersons and Superintendents of the Church's Districts as of the Standing Orders of the 2020 Presbyters' Special Conference:

-Listed below are those who are currently serving as Rectors and Ministers of the Church's Overseas Congregations and Associated Bodies as of the Standing Orders of the 2020 Presbyters' Special Conference: